kohesive/kovert/README.md

 Great, that class looks like it contains normal Kotlin methods, just that they are extension methods on `RestContext` class.
 That means each method has access to values of the context and only those values.
 You can actually have a different context class for each method if you want, and the correct context will be created for dispatching to that method.
 A context for public methods, one for logged in, another for temporary state during a process flow, etc.

-When binding the controller class, HTTP verb and path names are derived from method names unless you use a `@location` annotation to specify a specific path or the `@verb` annotation to override the HTTP verb and success status code.
+When binding the controller class, HTTP verb and path names are derived from method names unless you use [special annotations](#annotations) to override the path, path parameters, HTTP verb and success status code.
 Kovert is designed to avoid using those annotations altogether, and they should appear ONLY in special cases.

 ### Infering HTTP Verb and Path